adamsilver/fdpb/06-Search.md

 - Needs to design loading and success states
 - More code, more testing, more chance of problems
 - Increases the chance of memory leaks
-- battery?
+- Draings battery on mobile devices

 AJAX is useful when you want to make a small update to the screen with the majority of the page staying the same.
 When filtering, the main feature of the page itself changes.
 Both the results and the filter itself.

 In this case, not only does it defeat the point, but it may well make the page slower.
-You've been warned.

 ### Dos and Don'ts